 The advantages of crowdfunding over other sources of funding can include:

-- a customer base who are already committed to your product
+- a customer base that believes in your product

 - the opportunity for you to interact directly with your customers, who are also your investors

-- the opportunity to get feedback from your customers while your product is being developed and tested
+- the opportunity to get feedback from your customers while you develop and test your product

 - free word-of-mouth marketing for your product through your backers